Part 1 Exegesis of Psalm 121:1-4 song of ascent

-It is reasonable to take this psalm somewhat at face value.
-That this song is sung by a pilgrim as a prayer/petition for being kept safe on the journey of ascent to Jerusalem.
-The highway to Jerusalem was a dangerous road.
-And traveling along it posed many dangers such as heat stroke, physical distress, thieves and wild animals.
+So, it is reasonable to take this psalm somewhat at face value.
+This psalm is a song of ascents.
+It was sung by pilgrims as a prayer/petition along the journey of ascent to Jerusalem.
+And the highway to Jerusalem was a dangerous road.
+Traveling along it posed many dangers such as heat stroke, physical distress, thieves and wild animals etc. However, the psalms of ascents were not originally written specifically for the pilgrimages.
+We want to understand the original intent and thought of the poet first before we consider how the pilgrim connected with the psalm.

 Most of the psalms are said to have been written in the pre-exilic era between 1000-580 BC.
 73 of the 150 psalms are attributed to David, of which are the songs of ascents.
 If David is our author, then we can narrow down the time it would have been written sometime between 1040BC -970BC.
-The psalms were collated into one anthology of hymns in the 5th century BC.
-When they became a tradition in being recited/sung along the pilgrimages I don't know.
-But it was during the post-exilic time that poetic activity bloomed.
+The psalms were collated into one anthology of hymns in the 5th century BC (when the songs of ascents became a tradition in being recited/sung along the pilgrimages).
+It was during the post-exilic time that poetic activity bloomed.
 In Friedlander's The standard book of Jewish verse he says the piyutim, hymnology, were the principal media through which the peoples ardent feelings to glorify God in song found utterance.
 And this was noted to contribute largely to the enrichment of their rituals (xiv-xv).
+So I want to make a clear distinction between exegeting the original poem as it was and interpretation of the poem as a part of the message of the Psalms of ascents as a whole (which I will later in my posts call the ballad).

 It is good to be aware that the poem wasn't originally written for the express purpose of ritual recitation going up to Jerusalem and was later adopted for this usage.
-What I want to bring out through exegesis is that this psalm is much more than a petition.
+What I want to bring out through exegesis is that this psalm is not actually a petition.
 It is a declaration and a blessing, a calling on the name of the Lord, an acknowledgment of the name of the Lord.
+It is a reverence psalm that's focus is on magnifying the Lord.

 So let's get at the expression, the meaning.
 Let's get at the umph of it all.
 Part of that will necessitate understanding some linguistics, the cultural writing styles, when they were written, by whom, and for what (more on this in my discussion of ancient Hebrew poetry).
 That Psalm 121 is a shining example of the profluent use of parallelism will be expounded on further as we go along.